opetitprestataire/label-studio/docs/source/guide/install_enterprise_k8s.md

 </div>

-## Optional: set up TLS for PostgreSQL
+## Optional: Set up TLS for PostgreSQL
 To configure Label Studio Enterprise to use TLS for end-client connections with PostgreSQL, do the following:

 1. Enable TLS for your PostgreSQL instance and save Root TLS certificate, client certificate and its key for the next steps.